 Are there any other costs?
 Yes.
-There is an annual admin fee of £26 per tenancy which is paid by Direct Debit and a charge of £40 for any new tenants who join the Zero Deposit Guarantee after the move in date.
+There is a one off setup fee of £49, an annual admin fee of £17.50 per tenancy which is paid by Direct Debit and a charge of £40 for any new tenants who join the Zero Deposit Guarantee after the move in date.

 Does the Zero Deposit Guarantee cover me if I cause damage or don’t pay my rent?
 No. The Zero Deposit Guarantee is for the benefit of the landlord and you cannot make a claim under it.
 You remain liable for any financial loss or damage due to the landlord as you would if you had paid a cash security deposit.
 The cost of the Zero Deposit Guarantee is not returned to you or offset against any claim by the landlord.